Restoration of four-dimensional diffeomorphism covariance in canonical general relativity: An intrinsic Hamilton-Jacobi approach: Intrinsic Hamiltonians

 The canonical transformations we have just undertaken are the analogue of the first step in the free particle model.
-This step was trivial in the particle model since $q^0$ was already a configuration variable.
+This step was trivial in the particle model with the gauge choice $\theta = q^0$ since $q^0$ was already a configuration variable.
+It was less trivial with the proper time gauge choice.
 The advantage that we have gained through this change of variables is that we can now easily isolate in the non-vanishing contribution to the action increment those variables that will serve as our intrinsic coordinates.
 We will later, in our second step, let $x^\mu = X^\mu$.
-Finally, in order to respect the constraints, we solve the constraints and the intrinsic coordinate conditions $x^\mu = X^\mu\left(g_{ab}, p^{cd}\right)$ for $g_I$ and $p^J$ and substitute this expressions into $\pi_I$ whereby the $\pi_I$ become explicit functionals of $g_A, p^B$ and $x^\mu$.
+Finally, in order to respect the constraints, we solve the constraints $0 = {\cal H}'_\mu \left(g_A,x^\mu,p^B,\pi_\nu \right) $ for $\pi_\nu \left( g_A, p^B, x^\mu \right)$ whereby the $\pi_\nu$ become explicit functionals of $g_A, p^B$ and $x^\mu$.
 Then since there is no incremental change in the $X^a$ in this gauge, the non-vanishing contribution to the action becomes the intrinsic canonical one-form \beq \theta_{ i} = \int d^3\!x\, \left( p^{A} dg_{A} + \pi_0\left[g_A, p^B, x^\mu\right] dx^0 \right). \eeq Thus we deduce that \beq H_{i} := - \pi_0 \left[g_A, p^B, x^\mu\right], \eeq is the intrinsic Hamiltonian\footnote{ in the literature also known as the ``reduced", ``true" or ``physical'', Hamiltonian; we prefer to call it the intrinsic Hamiltonian in order to stress that it is built with the genuine measurable space-time scalars }, while the $\pi_a \left[g_A, p^B, x^\mu\right]$ are canonical generators of spatial displacements.

 It is important to notice that even though the lapse and shift have disappeared from this formalism, they are in fact fixed through the condition that the intrinsic coordinate choice be preserved under time evolution.
 They become fixed functionals of $g_A, p^B$ and $x^\mu$.